merkatorgis/docker4gis/docs/run.md

 #### Push

-When things work, use `docker image push` to store the run image in the Docker registry.
+When things work, use `docker image push` to store the images in the Docker registry, eg `docker image push ourapp/run:latest`, or `docker image push docker.itsus.com/com/ourapp/postgis:12`.

-As a convenience, the pushing can be done directly when tagging, through `./app tag -push {tag} {image}`, eg: `./app tag -push 627 run` to tag run:latest as run:627, push run:latest, and push run:627.
+As a convenience, the pushing can be done directly when tagging, through `./app tag -push {tag} {image}`, eg: `./app tag -push 12 postgis` to tag postgis `latest` as postgis `12`, push postgis `latest`, and push postgis `12`.
+Use this for application images.
+Push the run image by hand, so that `./app run` predictably starts the `latest` of everything.

 ### Server